Out. Proud. Public. Integrated. Whole. One.

 Two causes that have great meaning for me are LGBT health care and supporting LGBT youth.
 I know both are areas for disparity and difficulty in LGBT lives.
 Also very important to me is helping other men who have walked the same road I have–gay, bisexual and questioning men in mixed-orientation marriages who are looking for help and answers.

-This weekend I am babysitting for the entire weekend my two year old niece.
+This weekend I am babysitting my two year old niece for the weekend.
 What is powerful to me is that I once wondered if my siblings would want me around their children if they knew I was gay.
 So even taking care a delightful two year old for the weekend feels empowering and part of my emergence later in life as a full human being, respected for who I am.